 “Inequality is no longer an option and careers have no gender”

-Syntronic’s interview series with strong female leaders in our global team continues, with an inspiring career story from Indonesia.
 Tiara Eka Ariyanti, our Quality Manager in Jakarta, is a highly skilled engineer who is passionate about people management.
-She shares her thoughts on professional development, equality in the workplace, and Syntronic Indonesia’s success story.
+In this interview, she shares her thoughts on professional development, equality in the workplace, and Syntronic Indonesia’s success story.

 Many years ago, a young girl in Indonesia asked her mother for advice on what to do with her life.
 Her mother instantly replied: “I think that you would be a great engineer!”.
 That young woman was Tiara, who would later join Syntronic and, through a combination of hard work and talent, get promoted to Syntronic Indonesia’s Quality Manager.
 In other worlds, her mother’s advice turned out to be excellent.
 “I have always loved electronics.
 I find it fascinating to discover how things work.
 My mother, who is also my role model, noticed that and encouraged me to pursue my passion,” Tiara remembers.

 Tiara opted for studying electrical engineering at Politeknik Negeri Jakarta (PNJ).
 She stood out from the crowd by pursuing her passion for technology both inside and outside the lecture halls.
 In her free time, Tiara was actively involved in various engineering contests organized among the students.
 She often served on committees that were mandated to assess the quality of the contributions submitted to the contests – sometimes on national level.

 In 2016, Tiara joined Syntronic Indonesia as a test system engineer.
 “Back then, the team was smaller, and we had fewer projects, but Syntronic still made a positive first impression on me.
 I quickly got a feeling that Syntronic was a company that would help me grow, develop, and learn new skills.
 I was right,” Tiara remembers.